CSUSBIndependentStudy/centos/BASE.md

 - I deselected the installation of all optional packages, and
 - The hardware drivers needed for my computer are present on the first image.

-If you install to a machine that requires a driver that is stored on one of the other images, you will be prompted to insert the disk for that image.
+If you install to a machine that requires a driver that is stored on the other disk, you will be prompted to insert the disk for that image.
+(untested)

 These instructions minimize the amount of time you spend at the local console.
 By working from a remote console with a graphical browser, you can easily access these instructions and other resources during installation.

 ## Setup Bootable Hard Drive

 Obtain the installation CD mentioned above, insert into the CD drive and reboot.

-When presented with the prompt boot, enter _linux text_ to perform a text-based install.

-When you arrive at the screen for package selection, deselect everything.
-Also, select _Customize Software Selection_ and deselect everything in there as well.
-(If you leave something selected, you may be prompted for one or more of the other CentOS installation CDs.)

-Accept the default partitioning of the disk drive or customize to your liking.

-Make sure you enter in the correct network parameters for your network interfaces.
+This boots to a menu with several options; do not select any of these options.
+Instead, press TAB to access a boot command line.
+Append _text_ to the given command as follows.

+    vmlinuz initrd=initrd.img text

+Press ENTER to submit the command.
+This will start a text mode install.

+(I skipped the disc media test.)

+Complete the subsequent screens.

 When installation is complete, remove the CD from the drive and reboot.

+Log in as root, and do the following.

+    cd /etc/sysconfig/network-scripts/

+Use vi to edit _ifcfg-eth0_ (or _ifcfg-em1).
+For static IP address, set the following:

+    ONBOOT=yes
+    BOOTPROTO=static
+    IPADDR=<ip address>
+    NETMASK=<net mask>

+Edit edit _/etc/sysconfig/network_ as follows.

+    NETWORKING=yes
+    HOSTNAME=<dns path for ip address>
+    GATEWAY=<ip address of router>

+Start network.

+    service network start

+Edit _/etc/resolv.conf_

+    nameserver <ip address of dns server 1>
+    nameserver <ip address of dns server 2>

+== CONTINUE FROM HERE

 ## Configure security